 Now lets talk about the eBay elephant in the room.
 Is it crazy to spend thousands of pounds on an artwork you’ve only viewed online from a seller you’ve never met?
 It certainly can be – but it absolutely doesn’t have to be.
 Here’s some tips (learned the hard way) to make your purchase as safe and smart as possible.

-1. Only buy from sellers with a positive feedback rating of 100% from dozens of sales.
+1. Only buy from sellers with a positive feedback of 100% and plenty sales.

 2. Stick to listings with detailed descriptions and high quality photos (including Pest Control verification) and ask for more photos/info if necessary.

-3. Use a credit card to pay (instead of Paypal) and you’ll be protected up to £30,000 or more with your credit card’s Section 75 coverage.
+3. Use a credit card to pay (with or without Paypal) and you’ll be protected up to £30,000 or more with your credit card’s Section 75 coverage.